Achievable logoAchievable logo

 Starting position:

-• Chin and shoulders resting on tire.
+• Rest your chin and shoulders on the tire.

 Upward movement phase: